andr74r/console-phonebook/README.md

 To add new command need to do the following:
  - Create implementation of ICommand;
- - Add attribute CommandAttribute to the implementation;
+ - Add attribute CommandAttribute to the implementation.
- - Register command using AutofacConfig.